 Note:

-Comments can be used to keep track of survey areas, the direction of survey recordings, and surveyor names, or identify potential mistakes during a recording.
+Comments can be used to keep track of survey areas, the direction of survey recordings, and surveyor names, or identify as a reminder for potential mistakes during a recording.

 The survey recording is added to the IPS Recordings feature service.
 If there is no connection, the recording is automatically uploaded when a stable connection is available.